Anthony Habgood: Career

 He was senior non-executive director of Norfolk and Norwich University Hospitals NHS Foundation Trust from 2006 until March 2013, and was chair of Norwich Research Park between March 2013 and March 2016.

-In March 2014, Habgood was appointed chairman of the Court of the Bank of England.
+Habgood was Chair of Court at the Bank of England between July 2014 and June 2018.

+Recognition

 Habgood was appointed a Knight Bachelor in the 2018 New Year Honours for services to UK Industry.